fsantanna/pingus/ceu/README.md

 <!-- CPP-CONTAINER-DYNAMIC -->

-For entities with a dynamic lifespan, we need to `add` and `remove` them explicitly from the container.
+In C++, for entities with a dynamic lifespan, we need to `add` and `remove` them explicitly from the container.

 As an example, pingus are dynamic entities created periodically and destroyed under certain conditions (e.g. when going out of the screen [[![X]][cpp-pingu-dead]]):

-TODO: falling image
+TODO: falling and dyeing animation at the same time

 ```
 Pingu* PinguHolder::create_pingu (<...>) {              // X1